“Home is not just the place where you happen to be born. It’s the place where you become yourself.”

 Even our language enshrines what shelters us.
 Sure to succeed?
 You are home free.
 Slide into home base, and you are safe.
 Home keys are where your fingers rest.
 Homestyle is wholesome and comforting.
 An open house is the consummate welcome.
 “Make yourself at home” is an instruction to relax.

-At bedtime, my husband and I play thunderstorm music even in the draft of summer, exaggerating the coziness of being tucked in safe and dry.
+At bedtime, my husband and I play thunderstorm music even in the draught of summer, exaggerating the coziness of being tucked in safe and dry.
 “Everything comes alive when contradictions accumulate,” Bachelard notes, and this feels especially true inside a house.
 Heavy dark draperies closing out winter snow so bright it makes you squint; a hearth against damp November chill; dim coolness on a glaring August day; a thick-carpet quiet as soon as the front door shuts out the chaos of traffic.

 In Malicroix, French writer Henri Bosco conjures a vicious windstorm and shows us his house “holding firmly to the soil of the island.”
 It “yielded nothing to the storm.”
 On that lonely and frightening night, it became his mother.